395t/review-assignments/_summaries/dosovitskiy2020an_2.md

 # Why does it do so well?

+- ViT Learns the basic CNN building blocks, but better!

 ![Visualization of ViT Features](dosovitskiy2020an_2_e.png)

+- Far left is the linear projection layer, they look **CNN convolution kernels**

+- Middle are the position embedding, not only do they have high weight at their corresponding location, they are also **relating to patches nearby**

+- Far right, the Transformer learns to utilize **large receptive fields** (like CNNs do) as the layers increase

 # So why not use ViT everywhere, where's the catch?